Pairwise Target Rotation for Factor Models: Proposed Method

 \subsection{Software Implementation}

-For the software implementation of the proposed index, rotation, and visualization, we created a \codify{Python} class called \codify{InterpretableFA}, bundled as the \codify{interpretablefa} package.
-The \codify{InterpretableFA} class also includes helper methods, including several visualizations and another to generate prior matrices.
+For the software implementation of the proposed index, rotation, and visualization, we created a \codify{Python 3} class called \codify{InterpretableFA}, bundled as the \codify{interpretablefa} package.
+The \codify{InterpretableFA} class also includes helper methods, such as visualization functions.
 Furthermore, it provides several wrapper and helper functions for some methods in the \codify{FactorAnalyzer} class from the \codify{Python} package \codify{factor\_analyzer}.
 The package \codify{interpretablefa} is made available on the Python Package Index, \url{https://pypi.org/project/interpretablefa/}.
 Its official documentation is also made accessible there.

-The proposed methods and the \codify{interpretablefa} package (e.g., rotation, index, visualization, etc.) are demonstrated in the next parts.
-In Section \ref{sec:prelim}, we cover some preliminary details while in Section \ref{sec:proc}, we show an example use of the procedure based on $V$ (i.e., the priorimax procedure).
-Them, in Section \ref{sec:rot}, we demonstrate the priorimax rotation and interpretability plot.
-Lastly, in Section \ref{sec:mat}, we illustrate the use of arbitrary \textit{a priori} information for the prior matrix.